scala/scala3/docs/docs/reference/overview.md

 <a name="ergonomics"></a>
 ## Ergonomics

-Constructs that make common programming patterns more concise and readable.
+The primary goal of the language constructs in this section is to make common programming patterns more concise and readable.

  - [Enums](http://dotty.epfl.ch/docs/reference/enums/enums.html) `enum Color { case Red, Green, Blue }`